 Below we’ve outlined what each line of enquiry is assessing, and some examples that could help a care establishment meet these requirements.

 This key line of enquiry aims to make sure that everyone who spends time in the care home feels safe, comfortable and secure.
 Here is some of the criteria that a care home is expected to fulfil to be CQC compliant:

 - The service users must feel that they are protected by all carers within the establishment, but still have a considerable amount of freedom (depending on their needs and requirements).

 - Recruitment practices should ensure that suitable staff are employed in sufficient number and have the skills required to deliver safe and effective care.

 - Staff must have a knowledge of Whistleblowing procedures and Safeguarding Polices to ensure the safety of Residents.

 - The care home should be kept clean and personal protection equipment provided, reducing the risk of infection spreading throughout the home.

-- Medication Audits to be conducted to ensure that Individuals are receiving medication at the correct times, the right dosage and their medication is never out of stock.
+- Medication Audits should be conducted to ensure that individuals are receiving medication at the correct times, the right dosage and their medication is never out of stock.

 Is the Care Home Effective?

 To be an effective care home, the treatment and care that the service user is receiving should help them maintain a good quality of life and be beneficial to their health.
 Below is some of the criteria that a care home must fulfil to be considered an effective care home: